 Before they can make their escape, the door flies open.
 The Squire, unprepared to lose face to a bigwig from the city and seeing the guards disabled, has seized his chance.

-Leading a crowd of feverish men he marches into the cellar, he shouts defiantly, ‘Nobody, tells us what to do with our Witch!’
+Leading a crowd of feverish men he marches into the cellar, shouting defiantly.
+‘Nobody, tells us what to do with our Witch!’

 ‘Aye, no time for a-burnin,’ we should float her!’ screams John Killick.